 Generally speaking, localized mesothelioma (Stage 1) is the first stage of the disease.
 This stage is characterized by the presence of cancer cells in one area of the body only, where the disease originated.
 Advanced mesothelioma (Stages 2, 3 4), on the other hand, is metastatic cancer.
 This means that the cancer cells have spread to other areas of the body from where it began.
 But stages are more detailed in 1 to 4 discussions.

-Staging systems used for the different types of mesothelioma cancer.
+Staging systems are used for explaining the different types of mesothelioma cancer.
 These three systems are called the Butchart System, TNM System, and the Brigham System.
 The Butchart System is the oldest system of staging and it mainly considers the extent of the primary tumor mass.
 The TNM (which stands for Tumor, Lymph Nodes, Metastasis) system is the most recent form of staging.
-This method considers tumor in mass and spread lymph node involvement and metastasis.
-The last system, the Brigham system, categorize the stages of mesothelioma according to resectability and lymph node involvement.
+This method considers a tumor in mass and if it has spread to lymph node involvement and metastasis.
+The last system, the Brigham system, categorizes the stages of mesothelioma according to resectability and lymph node involvement.
 Resectability means the ability of the doctor to remove the cancer cells.

 The following is a discussion of the severity of cancer in the body, enumerating the areas where the cancer cells have spread.

 Stage 1 of mesothelioma is characterized by one layer of the pleura affected by cancer cells.
-Though it may have grown into the heart and diaphragm cover.
+Though it may also have grown into the heart and diaphragm cover.
 Stage 2 affects the lymph nodes already.
-At this stage, cancer may have started to spread to the lung, pericardium or diaphragm.
+At this stage, cancer may have started to spread to the lungs, pericardium or diaphragm.
 Mesothelioma has already spread to the chest wall, food pipe (esophagus) or even the lymph nodes during Stage 3.
-The advanced stage, Stage 4, happens when mesothelioma has already gone to the bloodstream and other organs in the body including the liver, brain, bone or to the lymph nodes.
+The most advanced stage, Stage 4, happens when mesothelioma has already gone into the bloodstream and other organs in the body, including the liver, brain, bone or to the lymph nodes.

 Based on the findings from systems of staging, the doctor can now determine whether mesothelioma can be removed by surgery and if lymph nodes are involved or not.
-In this stage, Stage 1, lymph nodes are not affected and mesothelioma can be removed with surgery.
-Lymph nodes are starting to contain cancer cells in Stage 2, but mesothelioma can be removed with surgery.
-Lymph nodes in stage 3 may or may not contain cancer cells and mesothelioma cannot be removed with surgery because the heart and chest wall have been affected.
-In Stage 4, surgery is not an option anymore because cancer cells have spread in the bloodstream, the heart, the brain, the bone and the liver.
+In Stage 1, lymph nodes are not affected and mesothelioma can be removed with surgery.
+Lymph nodes are starting to contain cancer cells in Stage 2, but mesothelioma can still be removed with surgery.
+Lymph nodes in Stage 3 may or may not contain cancer cells and mesothelioma cannot be removed with surgery because the heart and chest wall have been affected.
+In Stage 4, surgery is not an option anymore because cancer cells have spread into the bloodstream, the heart, the brain, the bones and the liver.

 Symptoms in Various Stages of Mesothelioma

-Once diagnosed a doctor would inform about the stage of cancer.
-With stage 1 means localized cancer, while 2,3, and 4th stages indicating the extent or spread of the disease.
-Higher the stage, more severe would be symptoms and poorer the prognosis.
-It should also be noted that cancer specialist may use another kind of classification for describing the mesothelioma, they would use a so-called TNM classification.
-Where T is the size of the tumor, N would say if cancer has spread to the lymph nodes or not, and M would tell about the spread of cancer to distant sites.
-However, for the ease of understanding the specialist would inform the patient using the simpler system, which is average of TNM.
-Following are the symptoms in various stages of mesothelioma:
+Once diagnosed, a doctor would inform the patient about the stage of cancer.
+With stage 1, it means localized cancer, while 2,3, and 4th stages indicate the extent or spread of the disease.
+The higher the stage, the more severe would be the symptoms and the poorer the prognosis.
+It should also be noted that cancer specialists may use another kind of classification for describing the mesothelioma, so they would use a so-called TNM classification.
+This is where T is the size of the tumor, N would say if cancer has spread to the lymph nodes or not, and M would tell about the spread of cancer to distant sites.
+However, for the ease of understanding the specialist would inform the patient using the simpler system, which is the average of TNM.
+Following are the symptoms in the various stages of mesothelioma: